yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 `LLMBackend` defines the LLM provider API schema and a reference to the envoy gateway backend

 - The Gateway routes the traffic to the appropriate `LLMBackend` by converting the unified API schema to the LLM provider API schema.
-- The LLMBackend is attached with the upstream provider security policy and traffic policies to perform other necessary jobs for upstream authentication and rate limiting.
+- The LLMBackend is attached with the `BackendSecurityPolicy` to perform the upstream authentication.

 ```golang
 // LLMBackendSpec details the LLMBackend configuration.